Rafay-wazir/Team-07/README.md

 /cd translator_project
 /Ignore These Above Two Lines

-For Creating A Virtual Enviroment Use Have To;
+For Creating A Virtual Environment Use Have To;
 Step 1:- First Create Folder In Your Any Of THe Hard Drive Such As I Have Created In Hard Drive D Step

 Step 2:- Open Cmd And Type The File Path such as: